 Frequently Asked Questions – FAQ’S

-How do you protect laser engraved wood?
+How do you remove smoke stains from laser engraved wood?

 Final thoughts